-The performance of our methods has been evaluated on the ability to recover the value of the profit for the strategic generator (the value of the objective function of the upper-level problem), as in this kind of problems there is usually a range of values of the decision variables which lead to the same solution.
+The performance of the different methods in terms of solution quality has been evaluated by comparing the value of the profit for the strategic generator.
+Instead of directly using the value of the upper-level objective function obtained with the different methods, the profit is calculated with the nodal price returned when solving the DCOPF with the final value of $c^\text{S}$.
+This is indeed the most accurate way to estimate this profit.
+The relative gaps $g_{p,s}$ are then calculated with: